lsst-dm/dmtn-177/index.rst

 .. note::

-   For ``pipetaskInit`` its duration was approx. 42 min. when using the execution butler and only 2 min. when using the quantum-backed butler.
+   For ``pipetaskInit`` its duration was approximately 42 minutes when using the execution butler and only 2 minutes when using the quantum-backed butler.
    However, we didn't observe similarly large discrepancies for other (though smaller) runs.
    As a result, we decided to exclude it from the report.
    Most likely the large difference was caused by some transient, external factors affecting the execution of the HTCondor job running the task.